 At the beginning of June, I spent one week on a guided tour of Iran.
 Here are my impressions about the country after the visit.
-(Spoiler warning: I loved it.)
+(Spoiler: I loved it.)

 When Western tourists think of new countries to visit, Iran doesn’t usually get a high position on that place.
 Many foreigners think of the country as an extremely conservative theocracy.
 Being named a member of the so-called “Axis of Evil” by a former President of the United States didn’t help the country’s international reputation, either.